Other important information you’ll find here

 The UFS Pharmacies Vaccination Clinic is available at our pharmacy, 379 Hargreaves Street, Bendigo.
 Our pharmacies in Maiden Gully, Strathfieldsaye, Bridge Street, and View Street are not operating a Flu Vaccine Clinic this year.
 This new centralised clinic has been set up with all of the required vaccinator and patient safety, and hygiene measures accounted for – ultimately caring for our team and you.

-To book your appointment, simply click here to complete the online booking form, this will only take less than 5 minutes.
-Note appointments are limited as we continue to support the community and manage the limited supply of the vaccine.
+To book your appointment, simply click here to complete the online booking form and this will only take less than 5 minutes.

 Who is at risk of getting the flu?

-If you are in any of these categories you are likely to qualify for the National Immunisation Program.
+If you are in any of these categories you are likely to qualify for the National Immunisation Program incentive.

 Is the formula the same as what is available from my GP?

 Yes it is.
 The stock provided to pharmacies and the stock provided to doctor’s clinics is the same formulation.
 All 2020 season vaccines are quadrivalent.
-The vaccines for over 65 years is a special formulation designed at protecting older people against the flu.
+The vaccine for person’s over 65 years is a special formulation designed at protecting older people against the flu.

 Why does UFS Pharmacies charge for the vaccine?